Cookies on this website

 Eight distinguished academics from the University of Oxford have been elected Fellows of the Royal Society, the UK’s national academy of sciences, in recognition of their exceptional contributions to science.

 This year's Fellowship celebrates outstanding research across the globe with over 90 scientists elected from UK and international institutions.
 The new Fellows cover a wide range of fields from artificial intelligence and electron microbiology to global health and neuroscience.
-Among them, two new fellows are from the Medical Science Division.
+Among them, one new fellow is from the Medical Science Division.

 Professor Kevin Foster FRS, Chair of Microbiology, Sir William Dunn School of Pathology.